Robinpig/Note/docs/CS/MQ/RocketMQ/Broker.md

         } catch (ExecutionException | InterruptedException e) {
             return new PutMessageResult(PutMessageStatus.UNKNOWN_ERROR, null);
         } catch (TimeoutException e) {
-            LOGGER.error("usually it will never timeout, putMessageTimeout is much bigger than slaveTimeout and "
-                    + "flushTimeout so the result can be got anyway, but in some situations timeout will happen like full gc "
-                    + "process hangs or other unexpected situations.");
             return new PutMessageResult(PutMessageStatus.UNKNOWN_ERROR, null);
         }
     }